BZoennchen/supercollider-book/_build/html/_sources/chapters/preamble/technology-and-art.md

 >physical life in a world abandoned by the spirit.
 Organized unreality.
 The soul a hindrance in one’s dealings here.
 A burden.
 A mere quantity of thoughts and desires. -- Terrence Malick

-*Grace*, on the other hand, is forgiveness, selfless, playful, and intimate.
+*Grace*, on the other hand, is forgiveness, vulnerable, selfless, playful, and intimate.
 It is the spiritual which, for Malick, seem to erode out of the limits of understanding.
 Some call its source God, but Malick notes: